 Currently, the Rector’s Palace is in a fully-restored state, with a large central courtyard.
 The area often attracts a lot of performers and often plays host to various festivals and concerts throughout the year.

 The inside of the palace includes a large museum with over 15,000 artworks, including various exhibits that detail the history of the region and paintings from famous Italian and Dalmatian painters.
 This is a necessary stop for any art lover or amateur historian.

 You should have time to take the full tour, which typically lasts a couple of hours.

 Gaze upon religious relics at Dubrovnik Cathedral

 The Baroque-style cathedral was built over 500 years ago on the site of an older cathedral.
-It’s a large building lined with detailed carvings and sculptures.
-The exterior is well preserved while the interior features luxurious décor and furnishings.
+Dubrovnik Cathedral comprises a large building lined with detailed carvings and sculptures.
+The exterior is well preserved, while the interior features luxurious décor and furnishings.

-Much like the palace, the cathedral houses many priceless works of art from prominent Dalmatian artists and other religious items.
+Much like the palace, Dubrovnik Cathedral houses many priceless works of art from prominent Dalmatian artists and other religious items.
 The most important relic inside the cathedral, however, is a portion of the cross that Jesus is believed to have been crucified upon.